-Personal Journals: And then, of course, you could use a writing journal.
-Incorporating an index, as for a Bullet Journal®,would be super helpful.
+Blank Notebooks: And then, of course, you could use a writing journal.
+Incorporating an index, as for a Bullet Journal®, would be super helpful.
 You can paste stuff in, like empty seed packets, photos, garden plans, and pages torn from magazines for inspiration.
 I insert ephemera in my vision board journal and my travel journal.
 I highly recommend using washi tape to do the pasting, so that your pages don’t get wrinkled and warped from the glue.

 But everyone is different.
-When choosing a personal journal to track your own garden’s progress, think about:
+When choosing a notebook to track your own garden’s progress, think about:

 - what kind of information/ephemera you’re going to store in it;

 - where you’ll do the bulk of your writing; and

 - your own general preferences as far as journals go.

 You will probably end up using the same gardening journal over several seasons.
 Choosing one that you like and that works well for your purposes will encourage you to keep it up.

 What Should You Track in a Gardening Journal?

 In order to have value, your gardening journal needs to be very specific to you.
 Gardens have so many variables!
 You might have a container garden or raised beds.
 You might grow any mix of vegetables and fruit, and annual and perennial flowers.
 You might start with seeds and bulbs or with seedlings.
 Some trees need more care than others and you may want to track watering, pollinating, grafting, banding, and pruning.